-Attaching the Crossrail Supports to the Rack
+How to Attach the Crossrail Supports to the Rack

 When mounting in a rack with four posts (front and back) the two crossrail supports are mounted one on each side of the rack.
 The SCE 2000 then slides into these crossrails, which support the weight of the unit.